RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

 Step (5) Intact and Non Intact forest NBP from models that neither provide nbppft nor landCoverFrac.
  - The models are: 'IBIS','CLM5.0','ORCHIDEE','ISAM','DLEM','LPJ-GUESS','LPJ'

-NB: LPJ-GUESS provide landCoverFrac but because of the specificity of this model we used it in this step
+NB: LPJ-GUESS provide landCoverFrac but because of the specificity of this model we used it in this step.
+Indeed, the sum of PFTs fraction is equal to 1 in all TRENDY models except LPJ-GUESS which allow having different PFts in the same place.
+For exampl, grass bellow small tree and small tree below tall tree.
+To be coherent with other models they provide landCoverFrac file that represent an estimate of the foliage projected cover for each PFTs.
+This file  should not be used to scale any of the LPJ-GUESS per pft data.
 **********************************************************************************************************
   1) If low spatial resolution regrid into 0.5x0.5 deg